-Or perhaps your realization has more to do with a way to monetize a skill you already have, or are developing.
+Or maybe you’ve realized that you can make money from a skill you already have or are currently learning.
 A new concept for a blog, for example, or a love for photography that you can turn into a small business.
 These are skills that aren’t going out of fashion any time soon; you’ll serve yourself well by building your entrepreneurial skills, contacts, and reputation in your after-work hours while you continue to work at your day job.

 Your goal: Give yourself a solid foundation and grounding in the field while you continue to reduce debt and save money for the days where your skills are supporting you.

 What investment is required?